Board-Explorer/board-explorer/README.md

 The Board Explorer is:

 1. An interactive visualization and documentation explorer
-2. A JSON syntax for describing hardware boards
+2. A JSON schema for describing hardware boards
 3. A convention used when naming elements in an SVG to allow the JSON data to be visualized to the user with the board explorer

 The Board Explorer application is written using [Polymer](https://polymer-project.org).

-The project uses the `[board-viewer](https://github.com/board-explorer/board-viewer)` element, which is responsible for parsing an SVG, JSON data file, and translating associated documentation for presentation.
+The project uses the [board-viewer](https://github.com/board-explorer/board-viewer) element, which is responsible for parsing an SVG, JSON data file, and translating associated documentation for presentation.
 Stand alone applications can use the `board-viewer` element independent of the Board Explorer application.

-## Adding a new board

 ### Prerequisites